davaya/jadn2/docs/im-summary.md

 This hints at the primary reasons for using an information model:

-1. **High Level** - for an IM to be broadly sharable, stable and structured, it should be a high level specification that separates information **requirements** from implementation details.
+1. **High Level** - for an IM to be broadly sharable, stable and structured, it should be a high level specification that separates information requirements from implementation details.
-This makes an IM suitable for initial conceptual design where details are unknown or distracting, down to implementation and deployment where unambiguous specification of details using a formal syntax is essential for robustness and interoperability.
+This makes an IM desirable for initial conceptual design where details are unknown or distracting, as well as for implementation and deployment where unambiguous specification of details using a formal syntax is essential for robustness and interoperability.
 2. **Language Independent** - an information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
-Because an IM is requirements focused, a single specification applies to all data formats, and a single information value (described below) ensures lossless conversion between literal values in any data format.
+Because an IM is requirements focused, a single specification applies to many data formats, and a single information value (described below) ensures lossless conversion between literal values in any data format.

 <img src="images/im-concept.jpg" width="360">